simmi30/lnd1/docs/macaroons.md

 * The two operations `create` and `changepassword` that actually create/update the macaroon database will return the admin macaroon in the RPC call.
-  Assuming the daemon and the `lncli` are not used on the same machine, this will leave no unencrypted information on the machine where `lnd` runs on.
+  Assuming the daemon and the `lncli` are not used on the same machine, this will leave no unencrypted information on the machine where `broln` runs on.
   * To be more precise: By default, when using the `changepassword` command, the macaroon root key in the macaroon DB is just re-encrypted with the new password.
 But the key remains the same and therefore the macaroons issued